 If you’re comfortable with server configurations, you can use directives in your .htaccess file to password protect the wp-admin directory.

-Securing your WordPress admin area is vital for protecting your website from unauthorized access and potential threats.
+Securing your WordPress admin area is vital for protecting your website from unauthorised access and potential threats.
 By implementing these strategies, you’re like a vigilant guard, standing watch over your digital castle.

 Remember, WordPress admin security is an ongoing process.
 Stay proactive by regularly updating your WordPress installation, using strong passwords, and exploring additional security plugins for added layers of protection.